|A Comparative Trial of the Efficacy of Mefenamic Acid and Tranexamic Acid for Treatment of Menorrhagia Induced by Copper T-380A IUD|

 3Shahid Beheshti University of Medical Sciences, Family Health Department of Deputy for Health Affairs, Tehran, Iran

-Keywords : Copper-releasing IUD, Mefenamic acid, Tranexamic acid, Menorrhagia
+Keywords : Intrauterine devices, Copper, Mefenamic acid, Menorrhagia, Tranexamic acid

-Objective: To evaluate and compare the efficacy of Mefenamic acid and Tranexamic acid in controlling menorrhagia induced by Copper T-380A intrauterine device (IUD).
+Objectives: To evaluate and compare the efficacy of mefenamic acid and tranexamic acid in controlling menorrhagia induced by Copper T-380A intrauterine device (IUD).

-Conclusions: Tranexamic acid and Mefenamic acid have the same significant effect in reducing mean blood loss volume and duration of menstruation in TCu380A IUD users.
+Conclusion: Tranexamic acid and mefenamic acid have the same significant effect in reducing mean blood loss volume and duration of menstruation in TCu380A IUD users.